-Whether you are a professional athlete or a couch potato, this hardened notion is so deeply ingrained into our collective belief system that to challenge its propriety is nothing short of anathema.
-But through direct experience I have come to believe that this pervasive notion is at best misleading, if not altogether utterly false, fueled by a well funded campaign of disinformation perpetuated by powerful and well-funded meat and dairy lobbies that have spent countless marketing dollars to convince society that we absolutely need these products in order to continue breathing air in and out of our lungs.
+Whether you are a professional athlete or a couch potato, this hardened notion is so deeply ingrained into our collective belief system that to challenge its propriety is nothing short of heresy.
+But through direct experience, I have come to believe that this pervasive notion is at best misleading, if not altogether utterly false … fueled by a well-funded campaign of disinformation perpetuated by powerful and well-funded Big Food, Big Ag, and industrial animal agriculture interests that have spent countless marketing dollars to convince society that we absolutely need these products in order to continue breathing air in and out of our lungs.

 Indeed, protein is an essential nutrient, absolutely critical not just in building and repairing muscle tissue, but in the maintenance of a wide array of important bodily functions.
 But does it matter if our protein comes from plants rather than animals?
 And how much do we actually need?

 Proteins consist of twenty different amino acids, eleven of which can be synthesized naturally by our bodies.
 The remaining nine — what we call essential amino acids — must be ingested from the foods we eat.
 So technically, our bodies require certain amino acids, not protein per se.
 But these nine essential amino acids are hardly the exclusive domain of the animal kingdom.
 In fact, they’re originally synthesized by plants and are found in meat and dairy products only because these animals have eaten plants.